openlayers/ol-mapbox-style/README.md

     as style url, layers will be added to the map when the Mapbox Style document is loaded and parsed.

-Returns **ol.Map** The OpenLayers Map instance that will be populated with the contents described in the Mapbox Style object.
+Returns **PluggableMap** The OpenLayers Map instance that will be populated with the contents described in the Mapbox Style object.

 ### getLayer